liveseongho/DramaQA/README.md

 - [x] Add BERT tokenizer

 ## License
 This project is licensed under the MIT License.
-See  LICENSE for more details
+See [LICENSE](https://github.com/liveseongho/DramaQA/blob/main/LICENSE) for more details.

 ## Contact information
-For help or issues using DramaQA starter code, please submit a GitHub issue.
+For help or issues using DramaQA starter code, please submit a [GitHub issue](https://github.com/liveseongho/DramaQA/issues).

  Please feel free to contact official e-mail (dramaqa.challenge@gmail.com) if you have any questions about DramaQA challenge and dataset download.
 For personal communication related to DramaQA, please contact Seongho Choi (shchoi@bi.snu.ac.kr).